uzh-rpg/rpg_image_reconstruction_from_events/README.md

-# Image reconstruction from an event camera
+# Image Reconstruction from an Event Camera

 This repository contains code for brightness image reconstruction from a rotating event camera.
 For simplicity, we assume that the orientation of the camera is given, e.g., it is provided by a pose-tracking algorithm or by ground truth camera poses.